scikit-learn-contrib/metric-learn/doc/weakly_supervised.rst

-`MMC` minimizes the sum of squared distances between similar examples, while enforcing the sum of distances between dissimilar examples to be greater than a certain margin.
+`MMC` minimizes the sum of squared distances between similar examples, while enforcing the sum of distances between dissimilar examples to be greater than a certain margin, default is 1.
 This leads to a convex and, thus, local-minima-free optimization problem that can be solved efficiently.
 However, the algorithm involves the computation of eigenvalues, which is the main speed-bottleneck.
 Since it has initially been designed for clustering applications, one of the